Why Was I Invited?

 We’ve also been to meetings where it’s just a monologue, something that could have been communicated in some other way without wasting everybody’s time.
 In some meetings, nobody else is really expected to talk.

-I also learned of the acronym WAIT, or “Why Am I Talking, a good thing to ask yourself if you are thinking about adding something to the conversation.
+I also learned of the acronym WAIT, or “Why Am I Talking, a good thing to ask yourself if you are thinking about speaking, about adding something to the conversation.
 What are you adding?

 But that wouldn’t have helped 27 year old me.
 I was just told I should talk more.